 If you are a follower of Simple Programmer, you probably have heard of John Sonmez’s book, Soft Skills: The Software Developer’s Life Manual.
 In it, he explains some life skills you need as a developer in order to be a better person and developer overall.

-I am here to tell you about the master soft skill that I believe supersedes the rest: learning how to handle and control your emotions and the problems that cause them.
+I am here to tell you about the master developer soft skill that I believe supersedes the rest: learning how to handle and control your emotions and the problems that cause them.
 Being humans (unlike the robots some people think we are), programmers are emotional creatures too.

 Today I would like to discuss with you why you should learn how to control your emotions as a programmer, and some skills you must develop to improve this master skill.

 Before I teach you the skills you must develop to improve your emotional control, I want to make sure we are both on the same page, and you truly believe that this skill is extremely important to develop.